 Understanding Patient Autonomy

-Patient autonomy is a fundamental principle in healthcare, grounded in the belief that individuals have the right to make informed decisions about their own bodies and medical treatment.
+Patient autonomy is a fundamental principle in healthcare, grounded in the famous insight that individuals have the right to make informed decisions about their own bodies and medical treatment.
 This concept is deeply embedded in healthcare ethics, and it emphasizes the importance of respecting a patient’s wishes, values, and preferences.
 Autonomy is supported by the process of informed consent, in which patients are provided with all relevant information about their condition, treatment options, risks, and benefits, allowing them to make an educated decision about their care.

 For nurses, respecting patient autonomy means honoring these decisions, even when they differ from the recommendations made by the healthcare team.
 For example, a patient may choose to decline a life-saving surgery or refuse certain medications based on personal, cultural, or religious beliefs.
 In such cases, the nurse’s role is to provide the patient with all necessary information, ensure that the patient understands their options, and support their decision without judgment.